kaioposnky/k-wings/README.md

-# pterodactyl-rs wings (close to official stability)
+# calagopus-rs wings (close to official stability)

 a rewrite of [pterodactyl wings](https://github.com/pterodactyl/wings) in the rust programming language. this rewrite aims to be 100% API compatible while implementing new features and better performance.